NascentCore/3k/devops/CLI_LIST.md

-# List of CLI tools
+# List of command-line tools

 ## Common
 * `lstopo`: show the topology of the system.
 It gives information about the NUMA memory nodes, shared caches, CPU packages, processor cores and threads and much more.